a comprehensive educational resource for understanding Florida springs.

 For tens of thousands of years, Florida’s springs have been hotspots of biological diversity.
 Based on fossils discovered during the past century, we know that the spring ecosystem once provided water, food, and habitat for many of North America’s most spectacular animals including the mastodon, the saber-toothed tiger and the giant sloth.

-Clean, clear water flowing from the aquifer at a constant temperature are the essential ingredients that support the variety of life found in and around a spring.
+Clean, clear water flowing from the aquifer at a constant temperature is the essential ingredient that supports the variety of life found in and around a spring.
 This chapter will give you an overview of the flora and fauna you can expect to see in a Florida spring and will also take us deeper into spring ecosystems explaining how these plants and animals rely on clean water and one another to thrive.

-Springs biology is the in-depth study of primary producers (aquatic plants, algae and mosses), and consumer groups including invertebrates, fish, reptiles, amphibians, birds and mammals that inhabit Florida’s freshwater springs.
-The primary producers of Florida springs include various groups of algae (diatoms, filamentous algae and chara), true mosses, submerged aquatic vegetation, and emergent wetland vegetation as well!
+Springs biology is the in-depth study of primary producers (aquatic plants, algae, and mosses), and consumer groups including invertebrates, fish, reptiles, amphibians, birds and mammals that inhabit Florida’s freshwater springs.
+The primary producers of Florida springs include various groups of algae (diatoms, filamentous algae and macroalgae like chara), true mosses, and submerged and emergent vascular aquatic vegetation.

 Drawing of a great soft-shelled tortoise by famous 18th century explorer and naturalist, William Bartram.